SeisSol/SeisSol/Documentation/compiling-seissol.rst

    git clone --recursive https://github.com/SeisSol/SeisSol.git

-If you have compiled with spack seissol-env and created a module, you can load the module and compile SeisSol with (e.g.):
+If you have compiled :ref:`seissol-env with spack<spack_installation>`, load the module and compile SeisSol with (e.g.):

 .. code-block:: bash